wp-plugins/mrw-web-design-simple-tinymce/readme.txt

 == Description ==

-Out of the box, the TinyMCE editor lets people do stupid or unnecessary things.
 When publishing content with a CMS, all formatting should be semantic and promote highly-readable content as much as possible.
+Out of the box, WordPress's TinyMCE configuration does not encourage either.

 This plugin creates a single row of buttons containing the following (see also: plugin banner):